emmajanedrews/base-template/_posts/2017-11-17-10-reasons-this-holiday-season-is-a-great-time-to-sell-your-home.md

 **9. You can still restrict showings during the holidays.**

-**8. January is traditionally the month for employees to start new jobs.** Since transferees can’t wait until the spring to buy, you need to be on the market in spring and winter to capture those buyers.
+**8. January is traditionally the month for employees to start new jobs.** Since transferees can’t wait until the spring to buy, you need to be on the market in&nbsp; winter to capture those buyers.

 **7. Some people are looking to buy before the end of the year for tax purposes.**